 According to a study published in Pediatrics in 1995, pacifiers are responsible for 25% of ear infections in children under the age of three that attend daycare.
 They discovered that pacifier sucking promotes fluid collection in the ears, which can lead to ear infections.
 This is why many pediatricians recommend only use pacifiers before nap times and bedtimes to help them fall asleep.
 By only using pacifiers at those times it brought the number of ear infections down significantly.

 3. Dental Problems

 Breaking the binky habit can be a tough one for toddlers to break.
 Pacifiers become their soothing tool, their security blanket that they depend on.
-By taking it away it forces them to learn a new soothing technique which can be very difficult.
-So just a warning, giving up the pacifier down the road may end up being a major headache for you, your spouse and your baby.
+Taking it away forces them to learn a new soothing technique and that can be very difficult.
+So just a warning, giving up the pacifier down the road may end up being a major headache for you, your spouse, and your baby.

 Whether you decide to use a pacifier or not, make the best choice for your family and be guilt-free once that decision is made.
 You now know that you can wait a little while before you introduce it to them to help you establish your breastfeeding routine and that it’s recommended to try to break the habit before the age of two.
 So if you use a pacifier to calm your child or you try more holding, rocking, singing, or another feeding, you do what you gotta do!

 Wolf LS, Glass RP.
 Functional anatomy and physiology of the suck/swallow/ breathe triad.
 In: Wolf LS, Glass RP editor(s).
 Feeding and Swallowing Disorders in Infancy: Assessment and Management.
 Austin, Texas: Hammill Institute on Disabilities, 1992:3‐71.